Upcoming IPOs for 2019

 Any IPO will be later rather than sooner and part of a wider plan to become a 'full-service financial services company over the next couple of years'.
 Securing the support of financial regulators, particularly as scepticism over cryptocurrency trading remains high, could be the biggest barrier to getting the company ready for a public listing.

-Levi Strauss (Levi's) is likely to be one of the first companies to list in 2019 with expectations the world-renowned jeans maker will aim to raise between $600 million to $800 million.
+Levi Strauss is one of the first to have made the move to list in 2019.
+The world-renowned jeans maker is expected to raise between $600 million to $800 million, but this has not been confirmed.
 The business was listed for 13 years before being taken private for $1.7 billion in 1984, after a period of decline.

 Peloton Interactive IPO ($4.2 billion)